Entry requirements

 If your qualification is not listed above, please contact the Student Administration team at studentadmin@sunderland.ac.uk for further advice.

-When completing your application, you will need the consent of your school and a suitable mentor.
+When completing your application, you'll need the consent of your school and a suitable mentor.
 The University of Sunderland will need to approve the school and designated mentor.

-You will also need to submit a strong personal statement as part of your application which will be crucial in how your application is assessed.
-Please note the following information and criteria for your personal statement.
+You'll also need to submit a strong personal statement as part of your application which will be crucial in how your application is assessed.

 - What made you want to be a teacher?